-The timeline will begin immediately upon approval and end 22 months from start.
+The timeline for movement and construction on the project will begin immediately upon approval and end 22 months from start.

 The county most impacted by this proposed project is Wakulla.
-Students from surrounding counties may also attend Wakulla Schools through controlled open enrollment.
+Students from surrounding counties may also attend Wakulla Schools through controlled open enrollment or TCC admissions.